Main organizers: Prof. Dr. Frank Bertoldi , Prof. Dr. Peter Schneider and Maude Charmetant

-Welcome to the homepage of the Seminar on Astronomy and Astrophysics (astro830), a four credit point elective course in the Master of Astrophysics programme at the Argelander Institute for Astronomy, at the University of Bonn .
-Students give a talk, and answer relevant questions afterwards, based on a recently published research paper, as suggested by the supervisors.
-Students should discuss the topic, the content and the presentation of their talk with their supervisor prior to giving it.
+Welcome to the homepage of the Seminar on Astronomy and Astrophysics (astro830), a four-credits point elective course in the Master of Astrophysics program at the Argelander Institute for Astronomy, at the University of Bonn .
+Students give a talk and answer relevant questions afterwards, based on a recently published research paper, as suggested by the supervisors.
+Students should discuss the topic, the content and the presentation of their supervisor prior to giving it.

 Time and Place

-The AstroSem introductory session will be on Monday the 9th of April 2018 at 14.00.
-The final AstroSem will be (TBD).
-Please note: exceptionally seminars will be held at a different time and / or place, please check the timetable below!
+The AstroSem introductory session will be on Monday the 12 of April 2021 at 14.00.
+The talks cannot be scheduled before the de-registration date (02.05.2021).
+The latest date available for scheduling a talk this semester is 12.07.2021.
+Please note: exceptionally want to stay at a different time and / or place, please check the timetable below!

 Students: read your guide